 One of the strengths of the graduate program is the individual attention given to students.
 Each student is assigned a supervisor with whom he or she designs a personalized reading course and receives individualized guidance in the preparation of a thesis or master essay.
 For more information about our program and our competitive funding packages, contact our graduate officer, Dr. Jennifer Porter at email@example.com.

 We offer graduate-level instruction in a range of areas of study.
 See our graduate pamphlet (PDF) for more details.

 An online application form to the Graduate Program is available.

 The next application deadline is February 15, 2017.

 Memorial University offers financial assistance in two forms:

-Most applicants are automatically considered for university funding.
+Most full-time applicants are automatically considered for university funding.
 Students at MUN are also eligible to apply for funding from SSHRC and other granting agencies.
-Students here also benefit from the fact that the tuition rate at MUN is one of the lowest in Canada, and the cost of living in St. John's is far less than in larger Canadian cities.
+Students here also benefit from the fact that the tuition rate at MUN is one of the lowest in Canada, and the cost of living in St. John's is less than in larger Canadian cities.

 In order to better inform prospective graduate students, and in addition to our departmental handbook, we have more detailed information about the requirements for applying to and succesfully completing a Master of Arts degree in our department.